 The major aim of this application is to interact with and update the USS (User-side Scheduling Server) Database.
 The USS database stores and retrieves the time slots for the users.

 The 'client application' in this case is the phone's built-in SMS functionality.
 The user writes an SMS in a predefined format.

+The configuration dashboard will also enhance the use of the system on any interactive iLab.
+It will facilitate the sms scheduling system to be well configured prior to its use.
+Also the dashboard will display statistical review on how the system was used, that is, the messages sent by the user and how they were responded to by the sms application.

 Functions of the SMS